Italy's second-largest region is arguably...

 Piedmont is the world's most famous region for white truffles - a fungus delicacy that is one of the world's most expensive foods.
 White truffles can not easily be cultivated and grow best in the wild near oak, hazelnut and certain other trees.

-The landscape of Piedmont is greatly varied, from the high peaks of the Alps, to the mountainous lakes region.
-From the flat lands of the River Po to the gently rolling vineyards of Monferrato and Barolo.
-From the rocky green ridges of The Langhe to the forested mountain lands near the Apennines.
+The landscape of Piedmont is greatly varied, from the high peaks of the Alps to the mountainous lakes region.
+From the flatlands of the River Po to the gently rolling vineyards of The Monferrato and Barolo.
+From the rocky green ridges of The Langhe to the forested alpine lands near the Apennines.

 Unless you are in the mountainous regions, Piedmont -- like most of Italy -- lies in a temperate zone.
 There are four seasons.
 Summertime temperatures can climb into the 90's and above, but the interiors of the classic stone houses stay cool and comfortable.
 In the wintertime it does snow, it has snowed about twice, a few inches, each winter we have been here.
 It rarely gets below freezing during the day, with general winter daytime temperatures ranging between 35-50 Fahrenheit.
 The spring and fall are lovely.
 My favorite time is mid-May through the end of June when everything is absolutely bursting with growth and green and life.